SpoonfulOne: What Parents Need to Know

 But here's what parents need to know about SpoonfulOne first:

-- SpoonfulOne is only for babies already eating solid food
+- SpoonfulOne products are only for babies already eating solid food

-- SpoonfulOne contains additives babies don't need, like sugar and salt
+- SpoonfulOne products contains additives babies don't need, like sugar and salt

-- SpoonfulOne doesn't follow the safe, effective dosing that landmark studies (LEAP, EAT, PETIT) recommend
+- SpoonfulOne doesn't follow the safe, effective dosing found in the landmark studies (LEAP, EAT, PETIT)

 - SpoonfulOne introduces multiple allergy-causing foods all at once, so it doesn't follow AAP guidelines which recommend introducing only one new food at a time

 - SpoonfulOne can cost more than twice as much as Ready, Set, Food!

 What is SpoonfulOne?